hazelcast/hazelcast-jet-demos/online-training-traffic-predictor/README.md

 # Running the Application

-Then run the application with :
+Then run the application with:
 ```bash
 mvn exec:java -Dexec.mainClass="Main"
 ```